9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Create a way to easy make templates of query settings.
+- Add a style to template selector, add more templates.

 - Add in manual testing what types of HTML control settings are possible in query settings.
-And add that by default settings, each control that have a name setting must have a default setting.
+And add that by default settings, each control that have a name setting must have a default setting, or at least to be hidden by a select with "No apply"(because when resetting via template, some settings may remains when unhid, which is not a problem).
+Add a thing that should be said that the hidden values and textareas should be overwrite by a "Not Applied" select.
+All date controls should have yy-mm-dd format.
+All settings should be only in the first array, aka the array of settings should not be a multidimensional array, except for a checkbox setting.

 ### Query Settings